GoalProfit/gp-docs/README.md

 # User Administration Guide

-The Administratin Guide provides conceptual information about the GoalProfit product.
+The Administration Guide provides conceptual information about the GoalProfit product.
 This book defines terminology and includes implementation scenarios.

 ## Overview